SPR Privacy & Data Protection Policy

 About the Society for Psychical Research

 The Society for Psychical Research, SPR, is a charitable company which was founded in 1882 for exclusively charitable purposes which are set out in our constitution which takes the form of a Memorandum & Articles of Association.
 The SPR is governed by the provisions of our constitution and by our Council, which is the Board of Directors of the company as far as the various Companies Acts are concerned.
 The Directors of the SPR are also Charity Trustees under Charity Law.
 The majority of members of the Council are elected by the membership of the Society at our Annual General Meeting, AGM.
-Membership of the Society is open, and anyone (over the age of 16) may apply to join the Society.
+Membership of the Society is open, and anyone may apply to join the Society.

 The SPR operates as a special form of learned scientific society in which the society brings together experts in the field, with members of the society who have an interest in the field, as well as members of the public for the specific purpose of the discussion of scientific theories and ideas.
 The full nature and extent of the SPR’s operation within the field of psychical research are set down in our aims and objectives which are set out in our constitution which forms our mission statement.
 The SPR operates as a valuable national and international resource for both current researchers in the field, as well as those who wish to research the history of the field and the development of scientific theories and thought within the field.
 The SPR has extensive data holdings in relation to this aspect of psychical research and a large archive held for us at Cambridge University.
 In addition to this the SPR also publishes three publications including an academic Journal.
 This Privacy & Data Protection Policy has been drawn up with these uses in mind.